qodesmith/datepicker/README.md

 ## Options

-* `position` - (string) Can be 1 of 4 values: `'tr'`, `'tl'`, `'br'`, `'bl'` representing top-right, top-left, bottom-right, and bottom-left respectively.
+* `position` (string) Can be 1 of 4 values: `'tr'`, `'tl'`, `'br'`, `'bl'` representing top-right, top-left, bottom-right, and bottom-left respectively.
 Datepicker will position itself accordingly relative to the element you reference in the 1st argument.
-* `startDate` - (JS date object) This is the date that the calendar will start on.
+* `startDate` (JS date object) This is the date that the calendar will start on.
 The default value is today.
 Example: `new Date()`
-* `dateSelected` - (JS date object) - This will start the calendar with a date already selected.
+* `dateSelected` (JS date object) - This will start the calendar with a date already selected.
 If Datepicker is used with an `<input>` element, that field will be populated with this date as well.
 Example: `new Date(2017, 0, 15)`
-* `minDate` - (JS date object) - This will be the minumum threshold of selectable dates.
+* `minDate` (JS date object) - This will be the minumum threshold of selectable dates.
 Anything prior will be unselectable.
 Example: `new Date(2016, 5, 1)`
-* `maxDate` - (JS date object) - This will be the maximum threshold of selectable dates.
+* `maxDate` (JS date object) - This will be the maximum threshold of selectable dates.
 Anything after it will be unselectable.
 Example: `new Date(2017, 11, 31)`
+* `noWeekends` (boolean) - Provied `true` to disable selecting weekends.